moynagar/MB-Docs/android/android_installation.md

 ### Xiaomi

-- It is required to turn off _MIUI Optimization_ in developer options and _Install via USB_ in the USB debugging section
+- It is required to turn off _MIUI Optimization_ in developer options and turn on _Install via USB_ in the USB debugging section

 ### Other Chinese Brands